Hydrodynamic projections and the emergence of linearised Euler equations in one-dimensional isolated systems: Main results in quantum spin chains

+The Hilbert space $\hi$ is simply related to the Gelfand-Naimark-Segal (GNS) Hilbert space (see e.g.~\cite{BratelliRobinson12}).
+The GNS construction is a powerful technique for studying $C^*$ algebras and their representations.
+Here, $\hi$ is to be interpreted as the smallest complete space of observables that have {\em well-behaved two-point correlations with respect to the state $\omega$}; it cannot be smaller than $\mathfrak U$.
+We refer to elements of $\lo$ as ``local observables".

-Finally, by the result of Araki \cite{Araki}, any Gibbs state $\omega$ has exponential clustering properties at large distances.
-Thus, we may construct yet another Hilbert space, denoted $\hi_0$ (Subsection \ref{ssecthilbert}), also studied in \cite{Doyon2017,DoyonDiffusion2019}.
-For this purpose, we consider the new positive semi-definite sesquilinear form on $\lo\otimes \lo$ \beq \bra \la a,\la b\ket_0 = \sum_{x\in\Z} \big( \omega( \la a^\dag(x,0) \la b(0,0)) - \omega(\la a^\dag)\omega(\la b)\big), \eeq which converges by Araki's result.
-Again, it may have a null space, and we take the vector space $\lo_0$ of equivalence classes, on which there is a norm, $||\la a||_0 = \sqrt{\bra \la a,\la b\ket_0}$.
+Finally, thanks to clustering, Theorem \ref{golodet}, we may construct yet another Hilbert space, denoted $\hi_0$ (Subsection \ref{ssecthilbert}), also studied\footnote{In \cite{Doyon2017} the space $\hi_0$ was denoted $\hi_\omega$, emphasising its dependence on the state $\omega$; in \cite{DoyonDiffusion2019} it was denoted $\hi'$, emphasising that it is first-order, in contrast with the second order space $\hi''$ also considered there.
+Further in \cite{DoyonDiffusion2019} the space $\hicons_0$ was denoted $\hi_{\rm bal}$, emphasising that it relates to ballistic modes, in contrast with another space $\hi_{\rm dif}$, relating to diffusive modes.} in \cite{Doyon2017,DoyonDiffusion2019}.
+For this purpose, we consider the new positive semi-definite \cite[Lem 4.2]{Doyon2017} sesquilinear form on $\lo$ \beq \bra \la a,\la b\ket_0 = \sum_{x\in\Z} \bra \la a(x,0), \la b(0,0)\ket \eeq which converges by Theorem \ref{golodet}.
+Again, it may have a null space $\lon_0$, and we construct the vector space $\lo_0$ of equivalence classes $[\la a]_0 = \la a + \lon_0\; (\la a\in\lo)$, on which there is a norm, $||\la a||_0 = \sqrt{\bra \la a,\la b\ket_0}$.
 We complete it to a Hilbert space $\hi_0$.
 Thus, instead of $\lo$ and $\hi$, we have $\lo_0$ and $\hi_0$.
 Translating structures from the GNS Hilbert space $\hi$ to $\hi_0$ is, however, nontrivial.
 Clearly, space translations act trivially on $\hi_0$ (by space-translation invariance of the state and clustering).
-In quantum spin chains, thanks to the Lieb-Robinson bound, time evolution $\tau$ may be defined to form a strongly continuous one-parameter unitary group on $\hi_0$ (Theorems \ref{lemtauthik} and \ref{theobasicchain} below).
-The inner product \eqref{inneroverview} is naturally interpreted as a susceptibility, and in a sense, the Hilbert space $\hi_0$ is the smallest complete space of extensive, thermodynamic observables.
-By \cite[Thm 5.2]{Doyon2017}, there is a bijection relating $\hi_0$ to the space of ``pseudolocal charges", quantities discussed in \cite{ProsenPseudo1,ProsenPseudo2,ProsenQuasilocal1,ProsenQuasilocal2} in the context to non-equilibrium states and relaxation; although we do not need this bijection here.
+Characterising time translations requires more work.
+But in quantum spin chains, thanks to the Lieb-Robinson bound, we show that time evolution $\tau$ may be defined to form a strongly continuous one-parameter unitary group on $\hi_0$ (Theorems \ref{lemtauthik} and \ref{theobasicchain}).

+The inner product \eqref{inneroverview} is naturally interpreted as a susceptibility, and the Hilbert space $\hi_0$ is the smallest complete space of {\em extensive, thermodynamic observables}.
+Every local observable $\la a\in\lo$ is a ``density" of the extensive observable $[\la a]_0\in\hi_0$.